 As a member of SEAL Team 10, Luttrell deployed to Afghanistan in 2005 and embarked on the fateful Operation Red Wings.
 The objective of the mission was to locate Muhammad Ismail, a top-ranking member of the Taliban, and dispatch him.
 While in the hills of the Pech district of the Kunar province of Afghanistan, Luttrell's team was identified by goat herders from the region.
-They were immediately detained while the SEALs discussed what to do with them.
+They immediately were detained while the SEALs discussed what to do with them.
 The region holds notoriously strong ties to the Taliban, and it was fully possible that the goat herders would contact enemy combatants and alert them to the team's position.

 - Mission Complete With 'Lone Survivor'